 For active DAS, the FCC and carriers have their own regulations and requirements that need to be satisfied before a system can go online.
 Negotiating terms and waiting for approval can cause costly delays.

 One issue is that guidelines and standards are implemented inconsistently.
 Authorities Having Jurisdiction (AHJs) are often allies for DAS success.
 But even they can find it challenging to keep up with ever-changing rules and regulations.

 A well-informed integrator who has carrier relationships and experience navigating regulations can help architects coordinate with AHJs and ensure DAS systems are compliant and up to code.

 Whether a building is new or existing, once the DAS system is installed, the next phase is commissioning and optimization.
 In other words, bringing the system online, testing, and adjusting it for optimal performance.

 Timely optimization and commissioning help avoid costly delays.
-For example, if a public safety DAS isn’t completed on time or doesn’t meet specs, certificate of occupancy might be denied.
+For example, if a public safety DAS isn’t completed on time or doesn’t meet specs, the certificate of occupancy might be denied.
 That means building owners and property managers won’t be able to have tenants.

 In addition, a poorly optimized DAS system will cause frustration when users and employees have poor cell signals, which can also zap productivity and cost businesses money.
 That, in turn, jeopardizes building occupancy rates.

 Planning for ongoing maintenance and evolving system requirements helps optimize performance and cost efficiency – now and in the future.
 Health monitoring and preventative maintenance increase system uptime while anticipating changes in requirements and regulations help to future-proof DAS installations.